How to Become a Foster Parent/Approved Resource Family

 Every day abused, abandoned and neglected children in San Bernardino County are added to the growing list of children needing foster parents.
 Confused, lonely, and frightened, these children need loving care and understanding in a safe home to restore their confidence and trust.
 It is not easy or simple, but if you feel you want to make a difference in the life of a needy child please consider attending an Orientation for more information.

-Attending a Foster and Adoptive Parent Orientation is the first step to becoming a licensed foster or adoptive parent.
-At the orientation you will receive information about the requirements and have social work staff available to answer questions.
-Initial paperwork to begin the process will be available and staff will be available to assist you in completing the required paperwork.
+Attending a Foster and Adoptive Parent Orientation is the first step to becoming an approved Resource Family.
+This orientation is called "Taking Care of Business Day" (TCBD).
+You will receive information about the requirements and have social work staff available to answer questions.
+Initial paperwork to begin the process will be available and staff will be available to assist you in completing it.

-The Licensing Workshop provide detailed information about the regulations for becoming a foster or adoptive parent.
-The Licensing Workshop is generally held within one to two weeks after the Orientation session.
+The TCBD workshop provides detailed information about the regulations for becoming a foster or adoptive parent.
+The provides detailed information about the regulations for becoming a foster or adoptive parent.
+The Resource Family Approval (RFA) Workshop is generally held within one to two weeks after the is generally held within one to two weeks after the TCBD orientation.

-During the licensing process, two social workers are assigned to assist you with the process; one is a Licensing worker and the other a Home Study Worker.
-The Licensing Worker will make an appointment to visit your home to evaluate safety and appropriateness and discuss other concerns or issues either of you may have.
+During the approval process, two social workers are assigned to assist you with the process; one is a process, two social workers are assigned to assist you with the process; one is a Permanency Assessment Worker and the other a Homeorker and the other a Home Environment Worker.
+They will make an appointment to visit your home to evaluate safety and appropriateness and discuss other concerns or issues either of you may have.

-The Home Study Worker will also visit your home and gather detailed information about you, your family structure, and your relationships among other things.
-Once all of the information is gathered from both the Licensing Worker and the Home Study Worker, the information is reviewed and upon approval, a foster care license is issued.
-Once you are approved for the foster care license, you are able to receive foster children and will receive calls when there are children in need of a home.
+The Permanency Assessment Worker will visit your home and gather detailed information about you, your family structure, and your relationships, among other things. visit your home and gather detailed information about you, your family structure, and your relationships, among other things.
+Once all of the information is gathered from both the Permanency Assessment Worker and the Home Environment Worker, it is reviewed for approval.
+Once you are approved as a Resource Family you are able to receive foster children and will receive calls when there are children in need of a home.

-Your Licensing Worker will conduct an Annual review at your home which may take 1-2 hours.
-However, you are encouraged to contact your Licensing Worker anytime you have questions or concerns.
+An annual review will be conducted at your home which may take 1-2 hours.
+However, you are encouraged to contact your worker anytime you have questions or concerns.